 Wyndham City encourages activation of our public spaces – music and public performance are a key part of this activity.

-There are some things to consider when deciding to perform in public space; this ensures that your performance is safe for the public and doesn’t interfere with community or business activities.
+There are some things to consider when performing in public space.
+This ensures that your performance is safe for the performer, the public and local community or business activities.

 What is Busking?

 A busker is considered to be a person performing in a public place who is: